spirit-island-builder/spirit-island-builder/README.md

 ## Developing

 Install the latest version of Node 16.
+I recommend using a node manager such as nvm (windows: https://github.com/coreybutler/nvm-windows, mac/linux: https://github.com/nvm-sh/nvm)

 Install dependencies by running: